iambehr/ssam-mitigation/README.md

 USE THIS AT YOUR OWN RISK

 Notes:
-Wildcard matching is using -like "'*BUILTIN\Users:*'" so it should match any ACL
+Wildcard matching is using -like "'*BUILTIN\Users:*'" so it should match any ACL for BUILTIN\Users

 I noticed "Get-WmiObject Win32_ShadowStorage -Property UsedSpace | Select-Object -ExpandProperty UsedSpace" was returning null instead of zero - if you have trouble with the script try changing the match for checking if shadow copy has been removed to "0" instead of "$null"